zocker-160/handbrake-nvenc-docker/README.md

 ### Fork of jlesage/handbrake, adds NVENC Hardware encoding

-In order to make this image work, you need to have [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker) installed in order to enable passthru to the nvidia card(s).
+In order to make this image work, you need Docker >= 19.03 and the latest [NVIDIA driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver) driver installed on your host system.

-You will also need to have the [Nvidia-CUDA-toolkit](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64)  to be installed.
+You also need to have the [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-docker#ubuntu-16041804-debian-jessiestretchbuster) installed.

 ---